Hamiltonian Cycles on Ammann-Beenker Tilings: Introduction

-By solving the `longest path problem' (Sec.~\ref{subsec:impossible2}) on AB we identify the longest possible path visiting every site within a given region.
+By solving the longest path problem (Sec.~\ref{subsec:impossible2}) on AB we identify the longest possible path visiting every site within a given region.
 This shows that long, flexible molecules, such as polymers, can adsorb onto the surface of AB quasicrystals with maximal efficiency.
 Moreover, by breaking the longest path into smaller units, our solution demonstrates that collections of flexible molecules of arbitrary lengths can also adsorb at maximal packing density.
 This has potential applications to catalysis, in which the activation energy of a reaction between molecules is lowered by having them adsorb onto a surface.
 Quasicrystal surfaces are emerging as an interesting material for adsorption because they provide different local environments with a range of bond angles~\cite{mcgrath2010surface}, in contrast to the periodic surfaces of crystals.
-They have potential applications in hydrogen adsorption and storage~\cite{dubois2000new,kweon2022quantitative}, low friction machine parts, and non-stick coatings~\cite{dubois2000new,diehl2008gas}.
+They have potential applications in hydrogen adsorption and storage~\cite{dubois2000new,kweon2022quantitative}, low friction machine parts, and nonstick coatings~\cite{dubois2000new,diehl2008gas}.

-The `three colouring problem' asks whether it is possible to colour the tiles of a planar tiling with three colours such that no two tiles sharing an edge share a colour~\cite{baxter2016exactly}.
+The three coloring problem asks whether it is possible to color the tiles of a planar tiling with three colors such that no two tiles sharing an edge share a color~\cite{baxter2016exactly}.
 We solve this problem on AB in Sec.~\ref{subsec:impossible6}.
-The three colours can represent the degrees of freedom in the three-state Potts model of nearest neighbour magnetic interactions.
-The three-coloured AB tiling thereby gives an unfrustrated ground state for the antiferromagnetic $q$-state Potts model, with spins defined on the faces of AB, for any $q\ge 3$.
+The three colors can represent the degrees of freedom in the three-state Potts model of nearest neighbor magnetic interactions.
+The three-colored AB tiling thereby gives an unfrustrated ground state for the antiferromagnetic $q$-state Potts model, with spins defined on the faces of AB, for any $q\ge 3$.